 Burma Satellite Map

-Myanmar is the tenth largest country in Asia and occupies a total area of 676,578 square kilometers (261,228 sq mi).
-It’s larger than the area of Afghanistan, but smaller than the size of Turkey.
-Also, it includes the small group of islands from the Mergui Archipelago in the southwest of the Andaman Sea.
+Myanmar is the tenth-largest country in Asia and occupies a total area of 676,578 square kilometers (261,228 sq mi).
+It’s larger than the area of Afghanistan but smaller than the size of Turkey.
+Also, it includes a small group of islands from the Mergui Archipelago in the southwest of the Andaman Sea.
 According to the FAO, forests cover 48.3% of Myanmar with agriculture as its second greatest land use.
-While Indawgyi Lake is Myanmar’s largest natural freshwater lake, Mekong River is the longest watercourse that almost flows through the whole country.
+While Indawgyi Lake is Myanmar’s largest natural freshwater lake, the Mekong River is the longest watercourse that almost flows through the whole country.

 Burma Physical Map

 The terrain of Burma is a mixture of central lowlands and rugged highlands.
-For example, it’s major mountains include Arakan Mountains, Pegu Range, the Himalayas, the Shan Plateau, and the Tenasserim Hills.
+For example, its major mountains include Arakan Mountains, Pegu Range, the Himalayas, the Shan Plateau, and the Tenasserim Hills.
 But its highest point is Mount Hkakabo in northern Myanmar on the border with China.
-At 5,881 meters (19,295 feet), is also the highest peak of all mainland Southeast Asia.
+At 5,881 meters (19,295 feet), is also the highest peak in all mainland Southeast Asia.

 Burma Regions Map